reiver/golang-guide/README.md

 I found it helpful.

-(Looking at it now, it looks like it has been enhanced since I originally went though it.
+(Looking at it now, it looks like it has been enhanced since I originally went through it.
 So I would expect it to be even better 🙂)

 If you are just starting to learn Go, I suggest you start there.